NEW CUSTOMER BONUS!

 What are the Benefits of an Acrylic Shower Ceiling Panel?

-An acrylic shower ceiling panel is exactly what it sounds like: a panel made from the same durable, non-porous acrylic material as your shower walls, but installed across the ceiling of your shower space.
-Finishing the shower ceiling helps fully encloses your bathroom’s “wet space” and protects the ceiling from water, steam, and heat that comes with a steamy bathroom.
+An acrylic shower ceiling panel is exactly what it sounds like: a panel made from the same durable, non-porous acrylic material as your shower walls, but installed on the ceiling of your shower space.
+Installers will use strong, long-lasting adhesive, and will finish the installation with caulk at every seam to ensure a fully waterproof system.

 • Moisture Protection: It prevents steam and moisture from damaging your drywall ceiling — no peeling paint, no mold, no water stains.